Fit and Well Logo

 • Using the same toaster for GF bread and regular gluten-containing bread.

-• Frying GF food in oil where breaded or battered -batter contains wheat flour- have been fried.
+• Frying GF food in oil where breaded or battered -batter contains wheat flour- has been fried.

 • Using the same knife to butter a slice of bread and then a GF slice of bread.

-• Double dipping by putting a knife into a jar of jam after it touched a slice of regular bread.
+• Double dipping by putting a knife into a jar of jam after it touches a slice of regular bread.
 This contaminates the jam.

 • Straining GF pasta in the same strainer where regular pasta was strained.